-How long may my vehicle be parked on the city street without
+How long may a vehicle be parked on a city street?

 Bellingham Police Department at (360) 778-8802.
 Be prepared to give the address where the

 vehicle is located as well as a full description of the vehicle (make,